A Goodbye To 'The Good Place'

 Endings are sad, but without them, nothing matters.

 That was only one of the lessons of the thoughtful, emotional finale of NBC's The Good Place, which itself ended after four seasons and only 52 episodes.
-But, as the show itself stressed in its last couple of installments, heaven is not continuing forever.
-It's leaving at the right time, when you've done your work.
+But, as the show itself stressed in its last couple of installments, heaven is not continuing forever: It's leaving at the right time, when you've done your work.
 When you're ready.

 Creator Michael Schur, who also was behind Parks & Recreation, has a kind of grudging, aggravated optimism that echoes in a lot of his work.
 The Good Place was full of reminders of how petty and nasty people can be when they're not specifically trying to discipline their worst instincts.
 It was also emphatic about the fact that it's almost impossible to successfully weave your way through the complicated world of trying to be decent, given the way our current systems of commerce and government work.
-Similarly, the people we knew in Pawnee, Indiana were constantly besieged by smallness and disappointment — remember how Leslie Knope's beautiful dream of elected office ended the first time.
+Similarly, the people we knew in Pawnee, Ind., were constantly besieged by smallness and disappointment — remember how Leslie Knope's beautiful dream of elected office ended the first time.

 But The Good Place, like Parks, became a show about the fact that even given those setbacks and disappointments, people can be good, can do good, can grant each other grace.
 And more than Parks, The Good Place became a playfully direct and explicit exploration of that idea.

-Earlier on, the show was more about Eleanor, a self-proclaimed dirtbag in life, trying in the afterlife to become good through concerted effort, with the help of her friends: Chidi, her teacher; Tahani, her nemesis-turned-friend; Jason, the Floridian dingdong DJ she adored; Janet, who is not a girl or a robot; and Michael, her tormentor-turned-ally.
+Earlier on, the show was more about Eleanor, a self-proclaimed dirtbag in life trying in the afterlife to become good through concerted effort, with the help of her friends: Chidi, her teacher; Tahani, her nemesis-turned-friend; Jason, the Floridian dingdong DJ she adored; Janet, who is not a girl or a robot; and Michael, her tormentor-turned-ally.
 She learned to sacrifice, to tell the truth, to be better, to persevere.
 And she became a leader.
 She learned to step in when no one knew what to do.

 This season, though — especially the last few episodes — seemed less about learning what it means to be good, which all of our friends on the show already were, and more about accepting what it means to be human.
 Longstanding notions of heaven, on which Schur and his extraordinary writers were riffing throughout the series, have a very particular weirdness to them that I think was ultimately too much for that limited, humanist, often frustrated optimism to swallow: that paradise is doing whatever you want, forever.